obiwanus/focus-zig/LOG.md

 # WHAT NEEDS TO WORK BEFORE I CAN START USING IT
 + Open files
++ Save files
-- Save files
+- Switch between open files
 - Create new files
-- Switch between open files
-- Undo/redo
 - Select text, copy/cut/paste/duplicate
 - Search within buffer
+- Undo/redo

 # DONE
++ Save modified buffer
 + Display info in the footer
     + Fix the shadow and the positioning of the splitter
     + Open buffer file path